Field Trip Planner

-Many historical sites, including Civil War sites, will provide field trip guidelines and procedures to help you during the field trip planning process.
+Many historic sites provide field trip tips, FAQs, guidelines, and procedures to help you during the field trip planning process.
 The following general guidelines will also help you plan a memorable learning experience for your students.

 Take a trip to the site on your own to make certain that it is appropriate for your students and your curriculum.
 Many sites will waive entrance fees if you let them know that you are a teacher scouting for a field trip.